RabbitQAQ/EECS-337-Project1/readme.txt

 Don't worry, just a note, simply execute readJsonIntoDB() is fine.

 If you use pycharm, you can search for a plugin called "Mongo Plugin", a GUI tool for MongoDB

+# update 02/07 -- Chenbo

+added find winner function.
+The running time is 5 mins, so it need to be improved.
+It can get reliable result in 2013 data, not sure how it perform in 2015 data